VILLASframework/documentation/docs/controller/protocol.md

 }
 ```

-After receiving such a message, each entity shall send a status update message as decribed below.
+After receiving such a message, each entity shall send a status update message as described below.

 ### Status Update